miaulez/miaulez.github.io/_posts/2022-01-04-thm-cmess-writeup.md

 ![](/assets/images/thm/cmess/9.png)

 Hey look at that, local file inclusion.
 Now what can we do with it?
-I've tried php filters, and quite some ways to obtain remote code execution off of it.
-Nothing, but a thing I always check when i see a local file inclusion on a webserver that runs apache is “/etc/apache2/sites-available/000-default.conf”, if there’s any virutal host in place, this file will give us quite valuable information, let’s try that.
+I've tried php filters, and few some ways to obtain remote code execution off of it.
+Nothing, but a thing I always check for when I see a local file inclusion on a webserver that runs apache is “/etc/apache2/sites-available/000-default.conf”, if there’s any virutal host in place, this file will give us some valuable information, let’s try that.

 ![](/assets/images/thm/cmess/10.png)